+Dr. Gammack graduated M.B.,C.M. from the University of Aberdeen in 1889.
 Dr. Gammack practiced medicine in Merlin.
-His name appears on birth records in Merlin, Tilbury East Twp and the community of Buxton as early as 1891.
+His name appears on birth and death records in Merlin, Tilbury East Twp. and the community of Buxton (all in Chatham-Kent) as early as 1891.

 Mrs. Gammack’s brother Robert Scott, also became a physician and he was living with Dr. and Mrs. Gammack when the 1910 U.S. Census was completed.
 Dr. Robert David Scott died in South Bend, Indiana on the 11th of July, 1913.

 In 1930, the U.K. & Ireland Medical Directory listed Dr. Gammack’s medical practice location as Suite 601, Sherland Bldg in South Bend.